jncmel/spike-analysis/README.md

 - mea_recent.prb : Probe file containing the electrode mapping which is required for spike sorting.
 ## Spike_sorting

 Contains the folders corresponding to different recordings with the .params and deadtimes files needed for checking the sorting using Spyking-Circus.
-The raw data has to be copied into the relevant folder and the sorting can be done after installing Spyking-Circus via the command
+The raw data has to be copied into the relevant folder and the sorting can be done after installing Spyking-Circus via the command: <br/>
+`spyking-circus path/mydata.raw`<br/> <br/>
-'spyking-circus path/mydata.raw`.
-After the sorting a set of files will be generated in each folder
+After the sorting a result file will get a result file in `path/mydata/mydata.result.hdf5`.
+This file contains the spiketimes of the differerent templates.

 ## Results
-Contains the spiketimes of the different clusters in .hdf5 format, obtained from spike sorting.
+Contains the result files obtained from spike sorting different recordings.
+The spiketimes of the templates was used for recreating the raster and firing rate plots shown in the paper.